-Table 3 tells us that while the percentage of total transactions rejected have seen a marginal decrease in FY21, Rs 31 cr have been rejected in FY 21 alone.
+Table 3 tells us that while the percentage of total transactions rejected have seen a marginal decrease in FY21, there continues to be high amounts of wages rejected: 31 crores in FY21.
 There is also a large proportion of payments currently stuck at the centre, awaiting processing by the central bank.
-Almost 35 crores are pending from FY16 to FY20.
+Perhaps even more worrying is the trend in the amount currently pending from previous FYs.
+Almost 36 crores are pending from FY16 to FY20.
+It is concerning that such a large amount of wages are still due to workers who finished their work many years ago.

-Figure 8 below tells us the amount currently rejected in each district, in FY21.
+Figure 9 below tells us the amount currently rejected in each district, in FY21.
 Keep in mind that the total amount currently pending to be paid is much more than this.
-Palamu, Garhwa, and Giridih have the highest amount pending.
-These are also the 3 districts that generated the most PD this year (Figure 4).
+Palamu, Giridih, and Garhwa have the highest amount pending.
+These are also the 3 districts that generated the most Persondays this year (Figure 4).
+However, their high rejection rates mean that the employment they generated comes with a catch - workers are not getting the wages to which they are entitled, even if they are getting to work.